 Unfortunately, or perhaps fortunately, hauling a huge bug out bag or some other piece of luggage around with us as we move from place to place can attract attention, and not the kind of attention you want.

 Staying low profile, beneath notice and “gray man” is a virtue.
 What is a prepper to do, then, about carrying all this gear?

-It just so happened some of us, particularly the ladies, have an ace up their sleeve in this regard since they have cover for carrying a certain piece of luggage pretty much everywhere they go: their purse.
+It just so happened some of us, particularly the ladies, have an ace up our sleeve in this regard since we have cover for carrying a certain piece of luggage pretty much everywhere we go: their purse.

 Purses are in many ways the ideal vessel for carrying a sensible array of survival gear, items that can afford you a lot of capability in a very small package.

 The average purse has room to spare and then some, allowing female preppers the ability to painlessly haul what they need in a survival situation, along with all the cosmetics and other goodies they need to get through their day around town.
 In this article, we will share with you 12 critical survival items that are perfect for in-purse carry.

 It is difficult to overstate just how useful a person can be when it comes to carrying EDC survival gear.

 - can go anywhere without attracting undue attention

 - is generally more accessible than carrying an assortment of small items in your pockets,